cwessinger/SNP-skimming/README.md

 #### Usage

-> python MLEq.n.filter.py [input VCF] [output prefix] [# indivs]
+> python MLEq.n.filter.py [input VCF] [output prefix] [n indivs]

 Arguments:
 * input VCF: this is the VCF you want to use for your analyses
 * output prefix: prefix for output filenames
-* # indivs: number of individuals with data in the VCF file
+* n indivs: number of individuals with data in the VCF file

 #### Example

-> `python MLEq.n.filter.py snps1.1.vcf snps1.2 291`
+> `python MLEq.n.filter.py toy.vcf toy 291`

 This creates four output files:
-1. `<prefix>.poly.vcf` <- A new .vcf file containing lines for non-fixed sites.
+1. `toy.poly.vcf` <- A new .vcf file containing lines for non-fixed sites.
 (Header lines are removed)
-1. `<prefix>.fixed.vcf` <- A new .vcf file containing lines for fixed sites.
+1. `toy.fixed.vcf` <- A new .vcf file containing lines for fixed sites.
 (Header lines removed).
-1. `<prefix>.poly.Qs.txt` <- A tab-delimited file containing allele frequency estimates for ref base for non-fixed SNPs.
+1. `toy.poly.Qs.txt` <- A tab-delimited file containing allele frequency estimates for ref base for non-fixed SNPs.
-1. `<prefix>.fixed.Qs.txt` <- A tab-delimited file containing allele frequency estimates for ref base for fixed SNPs.
+1. `toy.fixed.Qs.txt` <- A tab-delimited file containing allele frequency estimates for ref base for fixed SNPs.

 The `<prefix>.poly.vcf` and `<prefix>.poly.Qs.txt` files are used in downstream analyses, but users may also find the other two files useful to have.